google-parfait/tensorflow-federated/docs/federated_core.md

     protocol.
 Thus, the TFF tensor type is simply an abstract version of a concrete physical representation of such type in Python or TensorFlow.

+    TFF's `TensorTypes` can be stricter in their (static) treatment of shapes than TensorFlow.
+For example, TFF's typesystem treats a tensor with unknown rank as assignable *from* any other tensor of the same `dtype`, but not assignable *to* any tensor with fixed rank.
+This treatment prevents certain runtime failures (e.g., attempting to reshape a tensor of unknown rank into a shape with incorrect number of elements), at the cost of greater strictness in what computations TFF accepts as valid.

     The compact notation for tensor types is `dtype` or `dtype[shape]`.
 For example, `int32` and `int32[10]` are the types of integers and int vectors, respectively.